abdchau/rac-v-satellite-imagery/README.md

 Run `get_3_band_shapes.py` in the `./src/pre_processing` folder.
 This will obtain the shapes for the images to be used for training.

 Next run `cache_train.py`.
 This will extract the requisite training images and labels, and will save them in `train_16.h5` file in `./data/` folder.
+Credit for preprocessing code goes to github user ternaus.

 ### Training